Writing a case study

-- This section is often divided into sub-sections, one for each problem.
+- This section is often divided into sub sections.

 - Summarise the major problem/s.

-- Identify alternative solutions to this/these major problem/s (there is likely to be more than one solution per problem).
+- Identify alternative solutions to this/these major problem/s.

-- Briefly outline each alternative solution and then evaluate it in terms of its advantages and disadvantages.
+- Briefly outline each alternative solution and evaluate its advantages and disadvantages.

 - There is no need to refer to theory or coursework here.